 For example, in theory, someone might want to sue another person for negligently driving and cutting him off and almost causing an accident, but there is no “almost” when it comes to damages.

 The fact that someone could have been hurt, a car could have been wrecked or someone could have died isn’t a damage.
 We are just glad it didn’t happen.

-In order to have a personal injury claim you must have an actual harm and in the legal profession this is referred to as damages.
+In order to have a personal injury claim, you must have actual harm and in the legal profession, this is referred to as damages.
 There are common types of damage claims arising from a personal injury and there are less common claims.
 Damages are divided into two broad categories: Compensatory Damages and Punitive Damages.

 There can also be less common claims for damages.
 These may be claims like loss of consortium (loss of a relationship of some type) and wrongful death (where the injury victim dies due to negligence).
 There are also claims for future medical bills and future pain and suffering, scarring and disfigurement or funeral or burial expenses.